• About Giselle Carson

 01 Monday May 2017

-Posted by Giselle Carson in Immigration Tips
+Posted Immigration Tips

-≈ Comments Off on Trump’s Changes to Visa Issuance and Admissions
+in≈ Comments Off on Trump’s Changes to Visa Issuance and Admissions

 Although the travel ban order has been halted by the courts, the new administration has signaled “increased scrutiny” on visa issuance to the US consulates.
 Its effects are being reflected in the processing of visas at US consulates.